leandrolcampos/mpfr-for-mojo/README.md

 ## Getting Started

-First install [Magic](https://docs.modular.com/magic/#install-magic), a package manager and virtual environment manager for any language, including Python and Mojo.
+First install [Magic](https://docs.modular.com/magic/#install-magic), a package manager and virtual environment manager for Mojo and other languages.

 Then clone this repository: